Monday, December 13, 2004

 So, if as the religious right, but many others as well, claim that gays are paying for their sins and that we should let them suffer the consequences, then what are these folks to say to women and African-Americans?
 Should they, as heterosexuals, have to suffer the consequences or just gays?
 What is to be done about intravenous drug users?
 Some would say they all should pay for breaking the mores of god and mammon alike but the reality is that such callous and cavalier attitudes not only work to make HIV sufferers in general, but gays in particular, invisible but likely has led to much needless suffering.
 While it is OK for religion to concern itself with the sexual mores of society, the job of a well-ordered and smooth functioning society is to look after the overall well being of all its members and not, as the religious right would have it, impose the faith based views of one group over everyone else.

 Another common argument presented condemning homosexuality from a religious standpoint is that it goes against the word of God.
 Because Christianity in general, and Protestantism in particular, is the dominant creed within this country I will for the sake of time restrict myself to dealing with Christianity’s condemnation of homosexuality.
 However, in general, whether it is the god of the Bible or the Koran or any other deity, please keep in mind that what is moral or right ethically is independent of who offers support for or commands it.
 In other words, moral standards are not set they are either endorsed or not endorsed.
-Here I will quote Walter Wink, Professor of Biblical Interpretation at Auburn Theological Seminary in New York City, speaking on homosexuality and the bible:
+Here I will quote Walter Wink, Professor of Biblical Interpretation at Auburn Theological Seminary in

 The crux of the matter, it seems to me, is simply that the Bible has no sexual ethic.
 There is no Biblical sex ethic.
 Instead, it exhibits a variety of sexual mores, some of which changed over the thousand-year span of biblical history.
 Mores are unreflective customs accepted by a given community.
 Many of the practices that the Bible prohibits, we allow, and many that it allows, we prohibit.
 The Bible knows only a love ethic, which is constantly being brought to bear on whatever sexual mores are dominant in any given country, or culture, or period.